Eomys/MoSQITo/README.md

     pip install mosqito[SciDataTool]

-Note that all the depencies needed for uff, SDT and tests proceeding can be installed at once using:
+Note that all the depencies can be installed at once using:

     pip install mosqito[all]